 Here’s Our Next Step…

 Our next step is to have a quick phone meeting.
-Just fill in the form on my contact page, and check the “Book Ghostwriting Services” or “Book Ghostwriting Services.”
+Just fill in the “ghostwriter for hire” form on my contact page, and check the “Book Ghostwriting Services” or “Book Ghostwriting Services.”

 I’ll respond within one or two business days.
 If you have a manuscript or synopsis, it would help to see that before we talk.

 Once you fill out the form, I’ll respond via email so you can send an attachment there.
-If you’re nervous about sharing your manuscript, or idea, I’m okay with signing an NDA up front.
+If you’re nervous about sharing your manuscript, or idea, I’m okay with signing an NDA.

 So fill in the form on my contact page to take the next step.
 By the time we’ve had a 15-minute conversation, we’ll both know whether it’s worth moving forward.
 Thanks for your interest in my professional ghostwriting services.
 Let’s talk soon.